mockito/shipkit/README.md

 ./gradlew performRelease
 ```

-For more and detailed information see the project [wiki](https://github.com/mockito/shipkit/wiki/Getting-started-with-Shipkit).
+For more and detailed information see [docs/getting-started.md](docs/getting-started.md)

 ### History